adamk72/consulting_website/blog/2024-09-25-learning-haskell-notes.md

 They are sometimes necessary if there is a reason the complier cannot infer the signature itself and useful for documentation in general.

-For the procedural thinker, it's important to realize a type signature like `xor :: Bool -> Bool -> Bool` isn't "xor takes two booleans and returns a third boolean."
+<L t="note"/>  For the procedural thinker, it's important to realize a type signature like `xor :: Bool -> Bool -> Bool` isn't "xor takes two booleans and returns a third boolean."
 It's more like "xor takes a boolean and returns a partial function which takes a boolean and that function finally returns a boolean."
 That is, `xor :: Bool -> (Bool -> Bool)` is a more precise representation.
 See [Fixity](#fixity-and-precedence).

 Elaborating on the fact that partial function evaluations are a thing: